Discrete-time maximally superintegrable systems and deformed symmetry algebras: the Calogero-Moser case: Introduction

 The paper is structured as follows.
-First, in \cref{sec:continuous-CM}, we discuss the continuous Calogero--Moser system and its supeintegrability, and we present its symmetry algebra for an arbitrary number of bodies $N$, with explicit low-number-of-body examples: \ie{} $N=2,3$.
+First, in \cref{sec:continuous-CM}, we discuss the continuous Calogero--Moser system and its superintegrability, and we present its symmetry algebra $ \mathcal{A}^{(N)}$ for an arbitrary number of bodies $N$ in \cref{prop:commrelfin}, with the explicit low-number-of-body examples $N=2,3$ following.
 In \cref{sec:discrete-CM}, we proceed in a similar fashion with the Nijhoff--Pang discretization of the Calogero--Moser model \cite{nijhoffTimediscretizedVersionCalogeroMoser1994}.
-We present the corresponding symmetry algebra of the discrete model, thereby showing the main result of this paper -- that the symmetry algebra in the discrete case can be considered as a polynomial algebra deformation of the continuous one, the latter recovered when the lattice time spacing $h$ goes to zero.
-Finally, in~\cref{sec:conclusions}, we draw conclusions and discuss the implications and further research directions.
+We present the corresponding symmetry algebra $\widetilde \mathcal{A}^{(N)}$ of the discrete model in~\cref{prop:commrelfin-discr}, thereby showing \textbf{the main result of this paper: that the symmetry algebra in the discrete case can be considered as a polynomial algebra deformation of the continuous one}, the latter recovered when the lattice time spacing $h$ goes to zero, which is the content of~\cref{th:corol-main}.
+Finally, in~\cref{sec:conclusions}, we draw conclusions, discuss the implications, and provide further research directions.